boolka/goconfig/README.md

 	Instance:          "1",
 	Deployment:        "production",
 	Hostname:          "localhost",                // os.Hostname() by default
+	Logger:            *slog.Logger,               // goconfig will remain silent when nil is received
 	VaultClient:       *vault.Client,              // vault client if you don't want to create a new one
 	VaultAuth:         vault.AuthMethod,           // is the AuthMethod interface from `github.com/hashicorp/vault/api` module that provides Login method
 }